What’s your worst cleaning job?

 I hoped that hasn’t turned you off, because it’s a truly useful thing to have in the home, but you can leave the rubbing alcohol out if you prefer.

 This window cleaner also includes lemon essential oil because it smells nice (there’s got to be something good about cleaning).
 But it also has antibacterial and anti-microbial properties.

-To clean your windows, give them a spray, then rub them with newspaper, if you still get those old-fashioned things, or an old rag.
-Finish your windows off quickly with a microfiber cloth or an Enjo Outdoor Miracle cloth to get rid of any lint and fluff.
+To clean your windows, give them a spray, then rub them with newspaper, if you still get those old-fashioned things or an old rag.
+Finish your windows off quickly with a microfiber cloth to get rid of any lint and fluff.

 few drops of lemon essential oil.